-You can filter the search results by 5 different criteria such as minimum price, maximum price, number of bathrooms, number of bedrooms, and a custom filter.
+You can filter the search results by five criteria: minimum price, maximum price, number of bathrooms, number of bedrooms, and a custom filter.

 By clicking on the down arrow on the top right corner of the map, you can also add school locations that will be displayed as orange pins on the map.

-The success of a home search also depends on the potential customer having completely filled out the account profile information.
+The success of a home search also depends on the potential customer who has filled out the account profile information.

-The algorithms of the software need this information to work their magic in assisting in the home search process.
+The software algorithms need this information to work their magic in assisting in the home search process.

-In other words, it’s basically an additional home search filter.
+In other words, it’s an additional home search filter.

-Once added, it will also show you for each listing the distance to your commute places.
+Once added, it will also show you the distance to your commute places for each listing.

 Clients (homebuyers) can search and compare ALL listings on the MLS their agent is connected to.

-They are not limited to viewing listings that are listed by their agent.
+They are not limited to viewing listings that their agent lists.

-In addition, agents on a smaller team can actually connect their Team MLSID to their data feed which will allow users to see all team listings on the agent’s landing page.
+In addition, agents on a smaller team can connect their Team MLSID to their data feed, allowing users to see all team listings on the agent’s landing page.

-Since text sometimes isn’t the best way to show something, I included below a video that explains the above-mentioned features.
+Since text sometimes isn’t the best way to show something, I have included a video below explaining the abovementioned features.

 RealScout has two different pricing plans.

-The first one is for agents and teams and the second one is for brokerages.
+The first is for agents and teams, and the second is for brokerages.

-The plan for agents and teams costs $39 per agent per month, and the brokerage plan costs $499 per month.
+The plan for agents and teams costs $39 per agent per month, and the brokerage plan starts at $299.